-Kim is one of the founding partners of Phillips & Peters, PLLC.
+Kimberly Hughes Phillips is one of the founding partners of Phillips & Peters, PLLC.
 Born and raised in Norfolk, Kim attended both public and private schools.
 Attending Norfolk Public Schools during the era of busing, she attended Diggs Park Elementary, Bayview Elementary and Jaycox Junior High Schools before ultimately attending high school and graduating from Norfolk Collegiate School.

 After graduating from Old Dominion University, Kim married a United States Infantry Officer and embarked upon a career of support and service to her husband and family.
-During her husband’s military service, Kim earned a Master of Education in Elementary Education from Campbell University in 1995 and a Juris Doctorate from Regent University School of Law in 2005.
+During her husband’s military service, she earned a Master of Education in Elementary Education from Campbell University in 1995 and a Juris Doctorate from Regent University School of Law in 2005.

 In 2010, Phillips & Peters formed with the mission of helping families move forward.
-Wanting a boutique law firm focused exclusively in the area of Family Law, Kim and her team have the ability to concentrate their time, talent and energies in a core practice area for the benefit of their clients.
+Wanting a boutique law firm focused exclusively in the area of family law, Kim and her team have the ability to concentrate their time, talent, and energies in a core practice area for the benefit of their clients.

 In 2015, Kim was appointed by the Norfolk Circuit Court to serve as a substitute judge for the district courts in the Commonwealth.
 Kim served in the capacity as a substitute judge for over five years presiding over hundreds of matters including hotly contested custody and visitation cases, child and spousal support cases, protective orders, misdemeanor criminal matters, juvenile criminal matters, child dependency/removal matters, domestic assault and battery cases, traffic matters, and civil personal injury trials.
 After five years of service as a substitute judge, Kim voluntarily resigned the appointment to focus her energies on growing the mediation arm of Phillips & Peters and to guide the business through the global pandemic known as COVID-19.